 Provide classrooms equipped to support the AUG courses taught at SDMC.

 Provide PLNU faculty, staff and students with SDMC Internet network access while teaching and attending AUG classes in SDMC classrooms.

+Library privileges (library cards) and library computer access for PLNU students as provided for other non-SDMC student patrons;

-Provide PLNU with classroom space and the necessary equipment to deliver the AUG courses that will be taught at the SDMC facility as needed, including without limitation SDMC classrooms that have appropriate audiovisual
+Provide PLNU with classroom space and the necessary equipment to deliver the AUG courses that will be taught at the SDMC facility as needed, including SDMC classrooms that have appropriate audiovisual

 equipment, computer connections and Internet connectivity.
 The Parties will agree on the use of specific classroom space and specific equipment prior to classes being scheduled.
 In the event PLNU’s use of SDMC classrooms causes a substantial undue burden on SDMC or other extenuating circumstances, the Parties shall mutually discuss and agree on whether PLNU should reimburse SDMC for certain expenses that SDMC incurs as a result thereof.